Author:

 Read more about the topics

-Admitted students will work as junior research fellows at the University (topics 1-14).
+Admitted students will work as junior research fellows at the University.
 The estimated workload is 1.0 and the estimated time period is four years.
 The final workload will be fixed after the student is admitted, during work contract negotiations.
-Studies are expected to start on 4 September 2023.
+Studies are expected to start on 1 September 2025.

 Candidates must submit an application with other requested documents.
 See further information on the programme website of Life and Earth Sciences.

-Online entrance interviews take place most probably in June 2023.
+Online entrance interviews take place in June or early July.
 Applicants will be informed of their interview date and time by the respective faculty.

 Apply here